A subdural hematoma is a collection of blood between the covering of the brain (dura) and the surface of the brain.

 Medicines that may be used depend on the type of subdural hematoma, how severe the symptoms are, and how much brain damage has occurred.
 Medicines may include:

-- Diuretics (water pills) and corticosteroids to reduce swelling
+- Diuretics (often given intravenously) and corticosteroids to reduce swelling

 - Anti-seizure medicines to control or prevent seizures